telerik/kendo-react/examples/kendo-unstyled-tailwind/README.md

 # Using KendoReact components in Unstyled mode and TailwindCSS

 ## The scenario
 The client already works with TailwindCSS to style their application and wants to include our KendoReact components in their project.
-They want to continue using the same styling technique with Tailwind everywhere without the need to add KendoTheme.
+They want to continue using the same styling technique with Tailwind without the need to add KendoTheme.

 ## The solution
 We can use KendoReact components in Unstyled mode and use Tailwind classes to style the components as it is done in the sample `tailwind-preset.ts` file.